August 26th 2021

-Many Canadian homeowners in 2020 have taken to refinancing their mortgages.
-From March 2020 to February 2021, refinancing mortgage quotes rose a total of 389%.
-Mortgage quotes are counted as "a consumer who has used a mortgage quoter to compare rates and has filled in their information to request a formal offer from one of the banks or brokers online or in person."
+Many Canadian homeowners have taken to refinancing their mortgages lately.
+In fact, from March 2020 to February 2021, mortgage refinancing quotes rose a total of 389%.
+Mortgage quotes are counted when "a consumer has used a mortgage quoter to compare rates and has filled in their information to request a formal offer from one of the banks or brokers online or in person."
 This 2020 boom has led to one of the most significant surges of Canadian mortgage financing ever.
 Canadians are eager to take advantage of this opportunity; however, many struggle to find the right lender for their mortgage.

-Be careful, and consider appraisal costs, legal fees, and prepayment charges into your total refinancing cost.
-These fees can add up and sometimes aren't worth the lower interest rates, so calculate to include these payment factors.
+Be careful and account for appraisal costs, legal fees, and prepayment charges in your total refinancing cost calculations.
+These fees can add up and sometimes aren't worth the lower interest rates, so make sure to include them as factors.

-Another thing to consider is if you are going to change the type of mortgage rate you currently have.
+Another thing to consider is if you’re going to change the type of mortgage rate you currently have.
 If you switch from a fixed-rate mortgage to a variable-rate mortgage, you may have to deal with rising interest rates and higher monthly mortgage payments in the near future.

 You can also swap out your current mortgage for a more substantial loan and that difference will be given to you in cash, giving you more disposable income to help with monthly bills.
-This is called a cash-out refinance, and it requires at least 20% equity in your home, so confirm with your lender about your equity.
+This is called a cash-out refinance, and it requires at least 20% equity in your home.

-Like home equity, you can also open a home equity line of credit (HELOC), which acts as a revolving source of funds that you can access whenever you'd like.
-HELOC's rarely have closing costs and feature variable interest rates, though you can still have fixed rates on HELOCs.
+You can also open a home equity line of credit (HELOC), which acts as a revolving source of funds that you can access whenever you'd like.
+HELOCs rarely have closing costs and feature variable interest rates, though you can still have fixed rates on HELOCs.
 These act as credit lines that you can access in various ways, including through cheques, online transfers, or simply a credit card connected to that account.

 After considering all of these options, you can easily find the best lender to refinance your mortgage.
 The solution is to compile all the information above and bring it to a housing market specialist who can look at your portfolio and suggest the best refinancing options for you.